BackendStack21/fetch-proxy/README.md

 # fetch-proxy

-A modern, fetch-based HTTP proxy library optimized for Bun runtime with advanced features like hooks, circuit breakers, and timeouts.
+A modern, fetch-based HTTP proxy library optimized for Bun runtime with advanced features like hooks, circuit breakers, and comprehensive security protections.

 ## Features